AP CSA Unit 4 Study Guide (2026) - Arrays, ArrayList, 2D Arrays and Sorting

 // words = ["Hello", "World", null]

-// Calling methods on null causes NullPointerException!
+// Calling a method on null causes NullPointerException!

-if (words[2] != null)
+if (words[2] != null) // Always null-check first

-System.out.println(words[2].length());
+System.out.println(words[2].length()); // Safe

 - Use